jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   * loop through the iterable_
   * do the operation I want on the item of the iterable_

-  When I use `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I get the same result with one line that covers all those steps, but so far none of this is better than using the :ref:`list<lists>` constructor_
+  When I use `list comprehensions`_, I get the same result with one line that covers all those steps, yet none of the options are better than using the :ref:`list<lists>` constructor_

 ----